Driving in Iceland: The ONLY guide you will ever need! (Mistakes, tips and secrets)

 Types of roads in Iceland

 Roads in Iceland are broadly divided into two categories – the primary roads and the F roads.
 Roads all along the Ring Road are categorised as Primary roads and are well paved.
-98% of the Ring Road is well maintained and are two-lane roads with occasional one lane bridges.
+98% of the Ring Road is well maintained and are two-lane roads with occasional single lane bridges.
 These roads connect important places of attractions in Iceland, major towns and the countryside villages.

 Apart from primary roads, there are secondary roads in Iceland too.
 These secondary roads connect many countryside villages and small towns in Iceland.
 These roads might or might not be paved.
 Some of the secondary roads we drove on in North Iceland were gravel roads for hundreds of kms together.
 Though these are gravel roads, a 2wd vehicle can manage it well without any hassle.